pikadragonelse/Chat-assignment/README.md

    - The backend is already provided, so candidates only need to implement the frontend.
 2. **Live Link (Optional):** Optionally, you can deploy the website on a hosting platform and provide the live link.
 This will allow the reviewers to interact with the application directly.

+### **Using AI Tools (Encouraged!)**

+We encourage you to leverage AI tools (e.g., GitHub Copilot, ChatGPT, Tabnine) to improve efficiency, code quality, and problem-solving.
+However, ensure that you **understand and can explain** all the code you submit.

 ## **Evaluation Criteria**

 Your submission will be assessed based on the following key factors: